tarzaa1/dkg/README.md

    Install and configure the Kubernetes CLI tool, `kubectl`, with access to the cluster.

 3. **Docker Images**:
-   Ensure all required container images are accessible in your container registry.
+   Ensure all required container images are accessible.

 4. **Files**:
    The following YAML manifest files should be available in the current directory: